TezBaker/Bakers-Dozen/README.md

 ./makePayments.sh
 ```

-The bash script prompts for a password and passes it to an expect script which loops for every line in the payments file.
+The bash script prompts for a password and passes it to an expect script (_runNodePayments.tcl) which loops for every line in the payments file.